Vladimir Moskovkin

-Vladimir Mikhailovich Moskovkin (born 5 February 1952, Yalta, Crimea) is a Russian and Ukrainian geographer, economist, scientometrist, teacher, publicist.
+Vladimir Mikhailovich Moskovkin (born 5 February 1952, Yalta, Crimea) is a Post-Soviet and Ukrainian geographer, economist, scientometrist, teacher, publicist.
 Doctor of Geographical Sciences, professor.

-In 1969 he finished Yalta Comprehensive School № 6 and graduated from the Moscow State University Correspondence Mathematical School.
+In 1969 he finished Yalta Comprehensive School No. 6 and graduated from the Moscow State University Correspondence Mathematical School.

 In 1975 he graduated from KSU (Kazan State University) Faculty of Mechanics and Mathematics.

 In 1976 he held a position of an engineer in the Crimean Landslide Protection Office, Yalta.

 In 1977 he held a Senior Laboratory Assistant position at the Soil and Climatic Research Department of the State Nikitsky Botanical Garden (Yalta).

 From 1977 to 1978 he held a position of an engineer at the Soil Erosion Department of the Ukrainian Soils Science and Agricultural Chemistry Research Institute (Kharkov).